dbmi-bgm/magma/docs/meta-workflow.rst

           "value": ""
         }

-        # Arguments with no value or uuid can be specified as well
+        # Arguments with no value or file uuid can be specified as well
         #   and will need to be provided as input in meta-worfklow-run

       ],